What It Means To Listen To Sleater-Kinney Now

 And even in the music that brought Sleater-Kinney to this point, the promise for evolution was there.
 It is there on 2002's One Beat, with "Funeral Song" shifting rapidly between gentle dirge and fire, fire, fire.
 It is there on 2005's The Woods, in the meditative and meandering "Modern Girl," or in the bending ache of Brownstein's elongated guitar solo on "What's Mine Is Yours," an animal trying to claw its way out of the cage the song has built.
 It is present all through No Cities To Love, whose lyrical bite and musical playfulness read much clearer now.

 I get that this obscures the greater question: Even if we've made our peace with a band's evolution, it doesn't mean much if the songs aren't good.
 Your mileage may vary with The Center Won't Hold.
-I think some of the songs are good, and some of I've struggled to fall in love with.
+I think some of the songs are good, and some I've struggled to fall in love with.
 I think that Annie Clark is gifted beyond any language I have to describe her gifts, and so it is possible that all of our expectations for this project were too high.
 I think it will age well, and I say that with no metric to confirm that thought, beyond the fact that the elements of risk and departure tend to age well once the shock has worn off.
 I don't know what a tour will look like without Janet Weiss, a truly heroic drummer and one of the best of this or any era, but I know I'll be there, excited as ever.
 And I don't know what becomes of the trio after this — if this is the end, or if Weiss comes back once more.
 But if this is it for the classic lineup of one of the most important rock bands of all time, I'm glad they took a big swing, and I'm glad we got to witness it.

 Hanif Abdurraqib is a writer and poet from Columbus, Ohio.
 His latest books are Go Ahead in the Rain: Notes to A Tribe Called Quest and the forthcoming A Fortune for Your Disaster.